Where is the course delivered?

 - Opportunities to take part in the RSC International Chemistry Olympiad and other competitions as well as undertake discovery learning.

-Minimum of five GCSEs A* to C or 9 to 5 is recommended for A Level study including Maths and English.
+Minimum of five GCSEs A* to C or 9 to 5 is required for A Level study including Maths and English.
 You will need a B or 6 or above in chemistry.

 What are the assessment methods?